ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-Some of us have been quick to blame the UN Security Council for being lax on Africa’s security issues.
-But now that she has acted in favor of a hybrid force for Darfur, the BBC reports it is the AU now that is insisting on using an all African force instead.
+Some of us have been quick to blame the UN Security Council for being lax on Africa’s security issues, this time on Darfur.
+But now that it has opted for a hybrid force for Darfur, the BBC reports that the AU now insists on using an all-African force instead.

-For those who have been following the Darfur tragedy with sufficient concern, Konare’s decision is like a bolt from the blue.
-And Omar Bashir, who has been arguing against UN intervention in Sudan, appears the winner.
+For those who have been following the Darfur tragedy with sufficient concern, Konare’s announcement must be like a bolt from the blue sky.
+But it must have been clear to them that President Omar Bashir, who has been arguing against UN intervention in Sudan, has won the debate.

 It has been Bashir’s wish to keep the UN out of Sudan.
-Clearly, allowing in a UN force that may result in his demise as a president and eventual trial for crime against humanity is real.
-And certainly, he has much to fear of a hybrid force that would have come with strong US influence in materiel, command and President George Bush connected to the other end of the line.
+A UN force on a peace mission in Sudan could result in his demise as a president.
+And an eventual trial for his alleged crime against humanity can be certain under a UN command, with a hybrid force that would have strong US influence on materiel and command and President George Bush connected to it all at the end of the line.

-As early as June last year, Bashir had threatened to kick the AU’s token force of 7000 men out of Sudan when the organization had requested the UN to take over control of her force.
+As early as June last year, Bashir had threatened to kick the AU’s token force of 7000 men out of Sudan when he learned that the organization had requested the UN to take over control of its force.

 "If the AU wants to transfer the mission to the UN, then they have to pack up their troops and leave by September 30," said Al-Samani Al-Wasila, Sudan's junior foreign affairs minister after a meeting with AU officials in Addis Ababa last year.